wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 # Comparing alternative-splicing events using RackJ

 This page will go through the following items using short read pair-ended datasets of three control samples and three treatment samples:
-1. isoform read count estimation and gene read count computation
-2. isoform expression level comparison
-3. isofrom ratio (isoform against gene) comparison
+1. alternative-splicing event comparison based on read counts
+2. alternative-splicing evnet comparison based on ratios with regards to biological replicates

 We will use ExampleData.zip and the [docker image](https://hub.docker.com/r/wdlin/rackj) for all the programs.
 In this walkthrough, we will use Singularity to run the docker image.
 Usage example: